emiraydin/p2k/README.md

 This application uses [ImageMagick] (http://www.imagemagick.org/script/binary-releases.php) to optimize and compress images before putting it into a Kindle supported ebook file.
 You'll need the ImageMagick binaries in order to make the `convert` command work.

 ### 3. Parsing Articles
-I'm using [Diffbot Article API](http://www.diffbot.com/products/automatic/article/) and [Readability Parser API](https://readability.com/developers/api/parser) interchangeably to parse articles properly before sending them to Kindle.
+I'm using [Diffbot Article API](http://www.diffbot.com/products/automatic/article/) and [Mercury Web Parser API](https://mercury.postlight.com/web-parser/) interchangeably to parse articles properly before sending them to Kindle.
 Make sure you get your API keys and put them in your `config/application.yml` as shown above.

 ### 4. Cron jobs for deliveries
 This application uses [whenever] (https://github.com/javan/whenever) gem to run cron jobs for deliveries.